thomasvanlankveld/future-packages/cassette-deck/README.md

 ## Source code changes

-If your event store specifies a source code version in the Event Store, the Deck ask permission whenever you try to move before a version change.
-This will allow you to move back to the appropriate commit before rewinding further.
+If your event store specifies a source code version in the Event Store, the Deck ask permission whenever you try to move beyond a version change.
+This will allow you to move back or forth to the appropriate commit before rewinding further.